By Dr. Justin Marchegiani

 Watch this video and learn more about Yoyo dieting, its immediate and long-term effects on our body.

-Well yo-yo dieting is essentially is going on a low-calorie, some kinda extreme diet usually it involves cutting out certain macronutrients.
+Yoyo dieting is essentially is going on a low-calorie, some kind of extreme diet usually it involves cutting out certain macronutrients.
 Whether you’d be cutting way down on proteins or fats and essentially restricting calories.

-So we start here, we lose a little bit, we come back a little.
-We lose a little bit, we come back a little more.
 So the call is we do not want to alter our thyroid hormone for the negative.
 We actually want to make a lasting change.
 So its taking into an anti-inflammatory diet, avoiding the most inflammatory foods, essentially grains, dairy and legumes.
 And eating every 3 to 5 hours.
-It really is a good way to stabilize blood sugar and send signals to your metabolism, “hey, burn fat for fuel, have lot of energy, use it all up, feel good, perform well.”
+It really is a good way to stabilize blood sugar and send signals to your metabolism, “Hey, burn fat for fuel, have lots of energy, use it all up, feel good, perform well.”
 It gives us the signals to be vital and not to go into a scarcity mode.

 I hope this talk benefited you.
-For any questions, feel free and visit http://justinhealth.com and/or email the office.
-Thanks.
-Have a great day.
+For any questions, feel free and visit https://justinhealth.com and/or email the office.